amnrandh/Sentiment-Analysis-Python-ML/Readme.md

 ## Introduction:

-Sentiment analysis, also called opinion mining, figures out if text is positive, negative, or neutral..
+Sentiment analysis, also called opinion mining, figures out if text is positive, negative, or neutral.
 The code creates a sentiment analysis model using Python and machine learning techniques.

 ## Setup and Data Loading: